ConPaaS-team/conpaas/docs/userguide.rst

     host applications, depending on the type of service.

 Rename the service.
-    By default all new services are named “New service.”
+    By default all new services are named “New service”.
 To give a meaningful name to a service, click on this name in the service-specific page and enter a new name.